tannershimanek/cs4230-software-testing/README.md

 - Late fees and interest are added at the beginning of each month.
 - Payment to a loan will be taken from savings.
 - The loan payment cannot be greater than the amount in savings.
+- Interest is applied to loans before late fees are applied.

 <br>